 We offer six courses each year.
 CS600 and CS601 are required courses.
 You must also register for CS695 or CS699 while working on your major research paper or thesis.

-This team-taught course introduces students to the core concerns, theoretical concepts and research approaches in communication studies.
-Particular attention will be paid to the areas of research specialization of faculty.
-This mandatory course is designed to enable students to do the preparatory work necessary to their research projects.
+This team-taught course introduces students to concerns, theoretical concepts and research approaches in communication studies.
+Particular attention will be paid to the areas of research specialization of faculty and the fields of visual communication and culture, and media, technology and culture.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×